Right product, first time

 Business

-• Strong correlation between increased product views and revenue growth
+• Strong correlation between Product Description Page (PDP) engagement and revenue signals

 Key metrics